knub/master-thesis/README.md

 In traditional topic modelling, each word is treated as an atomic unit, and no relationship between words exist a priori.
 All the information about the topics is extracted from co-occurrence counts.
-Using word embeddings, it is possible to encode semantic similarity between words a priori., In this master thesis, I will improve the existing topic modeling approaches by incorporating word embeddings in the model, ultimately leading to more useful topic models.
+Using word embeddings, it is possible to encode semantic similarity between words a priori.
+In this master thesis, I will improve the existing topic modeling approaches by incorporating word embeddings in the model, ultimately leading to more useful topic models.

 ## Status